jmontgom10/PRISM_pyPol/README.md

 make sure to get those packages properly installed before proceeding to install the AstroImage dependencies.

+This package is written for Python 3 and is not compatible with Python 2.

 # Procedure

 The pyPol package consists of a set of scripts, each of which perform one of the